Aggregated Individual Reporting for Post-Deployment Evaluation: Aggregated individual reporting enables actionable harm discovery

 \subsection{Individual reports surface unknown unknowns}

-In domains where reporting systems are well-established, it is widely understood that reports contain useful information that may otherwise never be identified (e.g., see \cite{beaubien2002review} for a decades-old review in aviation, and \cite{wu2002icu} for health).
+In domains where reporting systems are well-established, it is widely understood that reports contain useful information that may otherwise never be identified (e.g., see \citet{beaubien2002review} for a decades-old review in aviation, and \citet{wu2002icu} for health).
 In our vision of individual reporting, however, the affected population is a much wider set of people, beyond domain experts and practitioners.
 What kinds of insights might we expect to see from their reports?

-Prior work suggests that audit-style feedback from ``end users'' draws from their prior beliefs and experiences, and can reveal clusters of shared problems (including some that were previously unknown or unaccounted for), as well as identify meaningful disagreement across users \citep{lam2022end, devos2022toward}.
-For concreteness, we will focus here on social media platforms like Twitter/X as as case studies for (informal) individual reporting.

-The Twitter app is of course not a purpose-built reporting system, and there is therefore no aggregation mechanism dedicated to explicitly making sense of report content.
+Prior work suggests that audit-style feedback from ``end users'' draws from their prior beliefs and experiences, and can reveal clusters of shared problems (including some that were previously unknown), as well as identify meaningful disagreement across users \citep{lam2022end, devos2022toward}.
+For concreteness, we focus here on social media platforms like Twitter/X as case studies for (informal) individual reporting.
+Twitter is of course not a purpose-built reporting system, and there is no aggregation mechanism dedicated to explicitly making sense of report content.
 However, individuals frequently take to social media to share their experiences with specific algorithms. \citet{shen2021everyday} term this phenomenon ``everyday algorithm auditing,'' and show how social media platforms enable an organic, informal process for both raising awareness and validating problems raised by initial reports.
 In their analysis, they highlight that ``everyday audits'' leverage the lived experience (e.g., cultural background) and situated knowledge (e.g., application contexts) of everyday users.